Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 12 more beaches!

 La Vila has plenty more beaches to explore – check out my guide to them all here.
-Walk past the marina to Playa Varadero, which is more chilled and less crowded.
-Take beach shoes to avoid the ungainly tourist hop on the pebbles!
+Or take a look at the video below.

 3. Check out the chocolate!